All Questions

 Two Optionals, One Essay, two language paper, there are total nine papers here.
 250 marks for each paper, total is 1750 marks followed by Personality Test of 275 marks.

-The first and most important step is to be well acquainted with UPSC Syllabus , learn it by heart, that's the most crucial step to crack this exam, to know what to read and what to skip.
+The first and most important step towards preparation is to be well acquainted with UPSC Syllabus , learn it by heart, that's the most crucial step to crack this exam, to know what to read and what to skip.
+In addition to this, have an integrated approach towards preparation for Preliminary and Mains, as per previous year trends even in prelims, UPSC frame questions based on Mains syllabus.

-Equally vital step is to start reading any newspaper like The Hindu, or Indian Express on a regular basis to be updated as well as gaining knowledge which shall be highly useful to you in future exam preparation part.
+Another equally important part is to start reading any newspaper like The Hindu, or Indian Express on a regular basis to be updated as well as gaining knowledge which shall be highly useful to you in future exam preparation part.
 Put a more emphasis on editorial part, it will not only broaden your perspective but help a lot in answer writing,and make sure whatever opinion you form it should be well balanced.
-You can also make notes of this,it'll be very useful in answer writing.
+You can also make notes of this,it'll be very useful in answer writing at a later point.

 When it comes to reading books ,start with basics, for each subject, you can do with NCERTs for this.
 This will build your foundation strong,as you progress, move on to other relevant books as mentioned below;